mat1jaczyyy/lpp-performance-cfw/README.md

 To save and exit, press the Setup button.

-You can also use the palette uploader `CFW Palette Uploader.maxpat` to upload a Retina palette into one of the palette slots on the Launchpad.
+You can also use the palette uploader found at `max/CFW Palette Uploader.maxpat` to upload a Retina palette into one of the palette slots on the Launchpad.
 Simply load it up in Max (any version should work), select your Launchpad's Standalone Port and the desired Palette Index.
 Then, click Upload and select your Retina palette file.

 ## Issues